cliburn/sta-663-2015-old/index.md

 * Introduction to Python and the IPython notebook
 * Testing and debugging

-**Possible Exercise**: Create a git repository on Github for this project.
+**Sample Exercise**: Create a git repository on Github for this project.
 Write a makefile to automate generation of a LaTeX report with embedded R and Python results.
 Ensure that git commits are performed regularly and well-documented.

-**Possible Exercise**: You are given a Python program that has errors.
+**Sample Exercise**: You are given a Python program that has errors.
 Fix it.

-**Possible Exercise**: Write functions to calculate the mean, median and variance of a set of numbers using test-driven development.
+**Sample Exercise**: Write functions to calculate the mean, median and variance of a set of numbers using test-driven development.

 ### Unit 2: Data manipulation and munging (10%)
 * Reading and writing data